CTF-handbooks/map-tester-handbook/tester-handbook.md

 > To count ores in a region, you can use WorldEdit.
 > 1. Go to the first coordinate of the region and run `//1`.
 > 2. Go the second position and run `//2`.
-> 3. Replace all the ores (using its technical name) you want to find the count for with air.
+> 3. Replace all the ores (using its *technical name*) you want to find the count for with air.
 You will see how many were replaced, giving the count.
 If the ore is mese ore (`default:stone_with_mese`), then run `//r default:stone_with_mese air`.
-> A set of common ore technical names you may want to test for are
+> *Tip: If you have enabled the "Append item name" setting, search the ore you want the name for in the inventory and hover over it. **(Make sure it isn't the indestructible variant)** *
 # Individual sources
 ## -sniper-'s message contents
 You can test any map anytime.
 It is recommended to first test Pull requests with a `Review required` label because other maps usually already have bugs/issues.